python/typeshed/CONTRIBUTING.md

 * use a single blank line between top-level class definitions, or none if the classes are very small;
 * do not use docstrings;
+* use variable annotations instead of type comments, even for stubs that target older versions of Python;
 * for arguments with a type and a default, use spaces around the `=`.

 Stub files should only contain information necessary for the type